AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 ### Critical Issues Fixed {#critical-issues-fixed}

-#### Bug Fixes {#bug-fixes}
+#### Bug Fixes and enhancements {#bug-fixes-enhancements}

-This release includes fixes to the following critical issues:
+This release includes fixes to the following critical issues and enhancements:

-* The [!UICONTROL Download] pop up takes a lot of time while loading assets.
+* Performance improvements while loading assets on the [!UICONTROL Download] pop up.
 * The long labels or tags do not display appropriately for search filters.
 * Unable to display long rendition names on the Download dialog.
 * Unable to preview video assets in Card view.
-* While downloading an asset or a rendition of an asset, the downloaded file is of zip type instead of retaining the original source file type.
+* When you downloaded an asset or a rendition of an asset, it is downloaded in its original file type format.

 ## Previous releases